dtaivpp/ghripper/README.md

-# GitHub Dorker
+# GitHub Ripper

-GH Dorker is picking up where several GitHub dorking tools leave off.
-Many of these dorkers grow stale and old becuase the code is very tangled and intertwined.
-GH-Dorker is building on the work of several other dorkers and creating a more modular approach.
+GH Ripper is a utility for doing mass updates to github repos.
+It will find and replace text in any number of repositories and can commit them up to a new branch automatically.

 ## Usage

-1. Install with pip `pip install ghdorker`
+1. Install with pip `pip install ghripper`
 2. (Optional) you can either export an environment variable named "GH_TOKEN" or include it in a local .env file to ensure you can make the most requests.
 See ["Creating a personal access token"](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for more information on how to do so.

 ```